 Get the whole group together, four of them includes Miguel without the face paint.

 A great way to remember the story at home, get a few books.
 Some of them come in English and Spanish.
 Check them out here:

 Other Fun Items

-Reusable Coco Tote.
-Carry your favorite things in this colorful Coco shopping bag made from 80% recycled materials.
+Reusable Coco Bags.
+Carry your favorite things in this colorful Coco shopping bags.

-Coco Soundtrack.
-Includes the film’s signature song, Remember Me, by Kristen Anderson-Lopez and Robert Lopez.
+The Coco Soundtrack includes the film’s signature song, Remember Me, by Kristen Anderson-Lopez and Robert Lopez.